 See the Graduate Handbook for information on completing the application process.

-Candidates who successfully complete the Education Specialist program in secondary education obtain additional credentials to return to the 7 – 12 classroom as a better prepared instructor or to return to a school district as a curriculum coordinator.
+Candidates who successfully complete the Education Specialist program with emphasis in Secondary Education obtain additional credentials to return to the 7 – 12 classroom as a better prepared instructor or to return to a school district as a curriculum coordinator.
 The Education Specialist program may also be used as a stepping stone to the doctoral program.

 Online/Regional Campus Options

-The full program of study for the Education Specialist degree in secondary education is offered only at the Oxford campus.
+The full program of study for the Education Specialist degree with emphasis in Secondary Education is offered only at the Oxford campus.
 There are some on-line courses and a number of the courses needed are taught at the regional campuses.
 Typically a candidate can take at least half of the needed hours either on-line or at the regional campuses.